lolapaul/lolapaul/README.md

 ## 👋 Hi!
 I'm David Villanueva

-I'm a Data Scientist, with a strong foundation in finance, advanced analytics, and machine learning.
+I'm a Data Scientist with a strong foundation in finance, advanced analytics, and machine learning.

-I'm passionate about solving real-world problems using data, modeling, and impactful storytelling.
+I'm passionate about solving real-world problems through data modeling and compelling storytelling.
+My work focuses on industries such as:

+- **Finance and Fintech**
+- **Retail and E-commerce**
+- **Consumer Behavior Analytics**
+- **Housing and Real Estate**
+- **Music Streaming and Entertainment**

+**Technologies and tools I use:**

+- **Python**: pandas, NumPy, scikit-learn, XGBoost, TensorFlow, Keras
+- **SQL**: for querying structured data
+- **Visualization**: Matplotlib, Seaborn
+- **Notebooks**: Jupyter, Google Colab
+- **Version Control**: Git, GitHub
+- **Dashboards and Reports**: Power BI (when applicable), Excel, Google Sheets

+Feel free to explore my repositories — each one includes a detailed `README.md` explaining the project scope, tools used, and key insights.

 ---